sskelkar/betweencurlybraces/content/post/2015-12-17-service-discovery-setup-guide.md

 ---
 A step by step guide to set up a service discovery, to which we will register a demo server and *discover* it from a demo client service.

-### Steps to configure a Eureka service
+### Steps to configure a Eureka server
 a.
-Create a new Gradle project for the Eureka service.
+Create a new Gradle project for the Eureka server.
 In https://start.spring.io/, select the starters for `Eureka Server`.

 b.
 In your project, navigate to `src/main/resources`.
 Rename the automatically generated `application.properties` file to `bootstrap.yml`.
 c.
 Configure the `bootstrap.yml` as following: